 Many otherwise obscure and insignificant peoples are familiar to us today for no better reason than they pained or pleased the Jews thousands of years ago (and now us through the influence of the Bible and the Koran).
 Who would have heard of the Edomites, Sodomites, Gomorrahns, Moabites and others had they not been incorporated into Jewish myth and religion?
 Surely Gutis would have gone forever unknown had they not showed up in Sumeria at the proverbial eleventh hour.

 The “Guti” bug has infected even the Westerners who write about the Kurds-often in flights of fancy.
 One remarkable example appeared in a draft for a guidebook produced by a Washington-based organization called Access, which received a grant for the publication from the US Institute of Peace.
 The section on the Kurds contained a chronology that began thusly: “2,400 BC: A nomadic herd [sic] of Guti in the Zagros mountain range”!
-And this guide was publicized as a resource for the use of “students, scholars, public officials” and the like.
-Hallelujah.
+And this guidebook was publicized as a resource for the use of “students, scholars, public officials” and the like.
+Well then, “Hallelujah.”

 Writing to dispel the Guti hang-up, I may well be accused of leaving the Kurdish “herd” without a history.
 But banking on illusions to build reality is like building palaces on the clouds.
 Kurds have been given the one-fits-all Gutis by their intellectuals as a poor excuse for history.
 In the company of the Gutis, Kurds have become the object of ridicule among those with some knowledge of the real history.
 In all honesty, how serious would we take a group’s claim to antiquity if all they could produce to prove past greatness were a connection to the Philistines?
 Gutis, great ancestors?!